Expat Exchange

 What are the schools in Galway like?

 "Galway is home to a number of excellent international and bilingual schools.
 The International School of Galway is a private, co-educational school that offers a comprehensive international curriculum for students aged 3 to 18.
 The school is committed to providing a high-quality education that is tailored to the individual needs of each student.
 The school also offers a range of extra-curricular activities, including sports, music, and drama.
 The Galway Language Centre is a bilingual school that offers a unique learning experience for students aged 4 to 18.
 The school offers a range of language courses, including English, French, Spanish, and German.
 The school also offers a range of cultural activities, such as art, music, and drama.
 The Galway International School is a private, co-educational school that offers a comprehensive international curriculum for students aged 3 to 18.
 The school is committed to providing a high-quality education that is tailored to the individual needs of each student.
 The school also offers a range of extra-curricular activities, including sports, music, and drama.
 The Galway Montessori School is a private, co-educational school that offers a comprehensive Montessori curriculum for students aged 3 to 18.
 The school is committed to providing a high-quality education that is tailored to the individual needs of each student.
-The school also offers a range of extra-curricular activities, including sports, music, and drama," commented one expat when asked about in Galway.
+The school also offers a range of extra-curricular activities, including sports, music, and drama," remarked one expat living in Galway with children attending .

 What are the pros and cons of living in Galway?